daniilrobnikov/apple/README.md

 ## Disclaimer

-This site is not fully developed and designed only for learning purposes, visit [Sitemap](https://nextjs.org) to see all completed pages
+This site is not fully developed and is designed only for learning purposes.
+Visit [Sitemap](https://nextjs.org) to see all completed pages